airyhq/airy/docs/docs/sources/google.md

 ## Introduction

-The Google source provides a channel of communication between your Google Business Location and your running instance of the airy core.
+The Google source provides a channel of communication between your Google Business Location and your running instance of the Airy Core Platform.

 Like for any other source you must connect a channel first using the [channels connection endpoint](api/http.md#connecting-channels) and setting the `source`